wehappit/nsequence/README.md

 The actual length of the sequence.

 ## More
-The support for iterator and sequence protocol allows you to do things like this:
+The support for Sterator and sequence Protocol allows you to do things like this:

 ```python
 my_sequence = NSequence(func=lambda x: x**3 + 4, position_limit=20)